nikbg3/advanced-edgetx-dashboard/README.md

 1. Download the `dash.lua`  and the `saveTable.lua` script above **(code -> download zip)**.
 1. Place **BOTH** scripts into your `/SCRIPTS/TELEMETRY` folder on the radio.

+# -OR-

+1.Download the release .zip and extract it into your radio sd cart main folder.

 #### Bootloader Method

 1. Power off your transmitter and power it back on in bootloader mode.